in Wyomissing, PA

 For patients who require school forms: Please note that we require 3-5 business days to complete school forms.
 There will be a $5.00 charge for each form (1-3 pages); $10 for multiple forms.
 ALL patients will be responsible for these fees since these forms are an extraordinary service outside a normal office visit encounter.

-For patients who require prescriptions: Prescriptions require 2-3 business days to process.
+For patients who require prescriptions: Prescriptions require 1-3 business days to process.
 Messages can be left on the answering machine.
 The direct line for prescriptions is 484-709-2776.
 Please note that prescriptions will only be given when a patient has been seen by the doctor within the last year.
 Please call the office at 610-478-4033 if you need to make an appointment before having your prescription filled.
+We DO NOT fill auto refills from the pharmacy.
 Thank you.

 No Show and Cancellation Policy: Any patient who is late to their appointment or fails to call 24 hours in advance will be considered a "No Show."
 Each patient will get three "No Show Appointments," which includes no shows and cancellations made with less than 24 hours' notice.
 After three no show appointments, patients will be dismissed from the practice.